nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Business ethics
 ---------------------

+When machine learning algorithms make decisions that affect human lives, what standards of transparency, openness and accountability should apply to those decisions?
+If the decisions are "wrong", who is legally and ethically responsible?

-There are good and bad uses for any technology.
+There are always good and bad uses for any technology.
 This accounts also for machine learning technology.
 Working with machine learning can, will and must raise severe ethical questions.
 Machine learning can be used in many bad ways.
 Saying that you ‘Don't be evil’ , like the mission statement of Google (https://en.wikipedia.org/wiki/Don%27t_be_evil) was for decades, will not save you.
 Any business that uses machine learning should develop a process in order to handle ethical issues before they arrive.
-And ethical questions will arise!
+And ethical questions will arise.

 A growing number of experts believe that a third revolution will occur during the 21st century, through the invention of machines with intelligence which surpasses our own intelligence.
 The rapid progress in machine learning technology turns out to be input for all kind of disaster scenarios.
 When the barriers to apply machine learning will be lowered one of the fears is that knowledge work and various mental tasks currently performed by humans will become obsolete.